-The issue of observer coverage is critically important to the WCPO fisheries because it cuts across science as well as monitoring and compliance.
-Thus, because of the ongoing failure of the WCPFC to make significant progress toward adequate levels of observer coverage in the non-purse seine fleet, WWF has chosen to make this issue a standing position until such time as progress is made.
+Because of the importance of this issue to monitoring and compliance, and the ongoing failure of the WCPFC to make significant progress, WWF has chosen to make this issue a standing position until such time as progress is made.
 It is unquestionable that information collected as part of a successful observer programme is critically important to the proper conservation and management of a fishery.
 Data collected by observers plays a central role in informing fisheries scientists and managers on everything ranging from stock assessments to non-target species impacts.
-Furthermore, observers play an indispensable role in monitoring and documenting compliance with very important CMMs in the WCPO.II Therefore, securing appropriate observer coverage must be considered a top priority and member states must make a concerted effort to achieve that coverage.
+Furthermore, observers play an indispensable role in monitoring and documenting compliance with very important CMMs in the WCPO.
+Therefore, securing appropriate observer coverage must be considered a top priority and member states must make a concerted effort to achieve that coverage.

-All CCMs agreed to the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (WCPF Convention) text and other Commission obligations to ensure the best scientific information or evidence available is used in WCPFC decisions.III By its plain reading, this obligation not only requires members to actively seek out and use the best available scientific evidence, but also compels CCMs to ensure that measures taken result in the generation of the best available scientific evidence.IV Any other interpretation would be illogical.
+All CCMs agreed to the Convention on the Conservation and Management of Highly Migratory Fish Stocks in the Western and Central Pacific Ocean (WCPF Convention) text and other Commission obligations to ensure the best scientific information or evidence available is used in WCPFC decisions.
+By its plain reading, this obligation not only requires members to actively seek out and use the best available scientific evidence, but also compels CCMs to ensure that measures taken result in the generation of the best available scientific evidence.
+Any other interpretation would be illogical.
 Therefore, the WCPFC is obligated under the WCPF Convention to put data collection processes, including observer coverage, in place that secures the production and use of the best available scientific evidence for use in the WCPFC decision making process.